Tbrad56/Cybersecurity5/README.md

 With a strong foundation in ethical hacking and system security, I aim to apply these skills in high-stakes environments such as federal agencies or military operations.
 My long-term goal is to contribute to national security by detecting, preventing, and responding to cyber threats.

-I thrive in investigative, analytical roles and am continuously building both technical and communication skills to become an effective and trustworthy cybersecurity professional.
-My work reflects attention to detail, commitment to ethical standards, and a relentless drive to learn and adapt in this fast-evolving field.
+I thrive in investigative and analytical roles, continuously building both technical and communication skills to become an effective and trustworthy cybersecurity professional.
+My work demonstrates attention to detail, a commitment to ethical standards, and a relentless drive to learn and adapt in this rapidly evolving field.

 cd YOUR_REPO_NAME